• Banner 1

 Crawley benefits from an excellent bus service linking it to Gatwick and then onto Horley - the Fastway bus route.
 Buses have priority over cars at traffic lights and you will often see them whizzing down the side while you are sitting in your car at a red light.
 Find more information about Metrobus here.

-Crawley is split into 13 neighborhoods which vary in their housing stock, make up and reputation.
+Crawley is split into 13 neighbourhoods which vary in their housing stock, make up and reputation.
 The prices of properties vary dramatically depending on the neighbourhood, so it is vital to do your homework or speak to us, to get a good feel for the area.

 Neighbourhood Summary